Relativistic distorted-wave analysis of the missing-energy spectrum measured with monochromatic $\nu_\mu$-$^{12}$C interactions at JSNS$^{2}$: Comparison with experimental data

-We emphasize here an important issue regarding the definition of $E_{\rm vis}$.
-In~\cite{mar25} the JSNS$^{2}$ collaboration defines the visible energy without considering $T_B$, the kinetic energy of the residual nucleus.
-The experimental report specifies that only the kinetic energies of the charged particles are considered.
-Additional potential sources of visible energy, including the recoil of the residual nucleus, are not incorporated in the simulation and are therefore not subtracted from the data.
-Our model allows us to evaluate $T_B$ yielding values up to approximately 5 MeV; this contribution is therefore not negligible in this case.
-One may question its overall relevance, since the heavy residual nucleus moves very slowly in the detector and may produce signals below the detection threshold.
-As this issue remains open, in the following we present theoretical predictions both including and neglecting the recoil contribution when comparing with the experimental data.
+The results in Fig.~\ref{fig:Tb_comparison} show that the contribution from the nuclear recoil could be larger than JSNS$^2$ suggests.
+Also, one may question whether the kinetic energy of the residual nucleus can be fully or partially converted into detectable visible energy in the detector response.
+Even if the residual nucleus deposits kinetic energy in the scintillator, the associated light yield may be partially quenched or only partially reconstructed.
+In that case, part of the recoil contribution could effectively appear as additional missing energy.
+Since this issue remains open, in the following we present theoretical predictions both including and neglecting the recoil contribution when comparing with the experimental data.
 In this way, we quantify the impact of omitting the recoil term from $E_{\rm vis}$.

 Another important issue concerns neutron emission.
 This process may occur when the primary proton produced at the interaction vertex by the neutrino undergoes re-scattering inside the nucleus, interacting with a neutron so that both nucleons are emitted.
 Since neutrons do not generate detectable signals in the detector, the measured value of $E_{\rm vis}$ in Eq.~\eqref{eq:evis} is smaller than that implied by energy conservation.
 As a result, the reconstructed value of $E_m$ in Eq.~\eqref{eq:emiss1} is overestimated with respect to its true value.
 Consequently, events in a $E_m$ bin are shifted toward higher missing-energy bins.